-- We harvest a term-based causality co-occurrences network from large web text by leveraging causal cues (see Section 2.1); - We develop a new statistical metric that captures causal strength between any two pieces of text (see Section 2.2 and Section 2.3); - Our proposed framework achieves state-of-the-art accuracy of 70.2% on the difficult COPA task, and also outperforms existing methods on causality detection between phrases by signifant margins (see Section 3).
+- We harvest a term-based causality co-occurrences network from large web text by leveraging causal cues (see Section 2.1); - We develop a new statistical metric that captures causal strength between any two pieces of short texts (see Section 2.2 and Section 2.3); - Our proposed framework achieves state-of-the-art accuracy of 70.2% on the difficult COPA task, outperforming all existing methods by subtantial margins.
+Further evaluation on causality detection between phrases also demonstrate the advantage of the proposed framework (see Section 3).